Huntington's Disease

 Team Approach

-Because Huntington’s disease can affect the body in many ways, our team includes neurologists, psychiatrists, physical therapists, speech-language pathologists, occupational therapists, and social workers who customize a treatment plan specific to your needs.
+Because Huntington’s disease can affect the body in many ways, our team includes neurologists, psychiatrists, physical therapists, speech-language pathologists, occupational therapists, and social workers who customize a management plan specific to your needs.

 Support Services